dme-compunet/YoloV8/README.md

 # YoloSharp

-🎥 Use [YOLO11](https://github.com/ultralytics/ultralytics) in real-time for object detection tasks 🚀 with edge performance ⚡️ powered by ONNX-Runtime.
+🚀 Use [YOLO11](https://github.com/ultralytics/ultralytics) in real-time for object detection tasks, with edge performance ⚡️ powered by ONNX-Runtime.

 # Features